dccuchile/wefe/doc/user_guide_measurement.rst

 is executed on these words and then they are searched in the model vocabulary.

-By default (in case there is more than one preprocessor in the list) the first preprocessed word found in the embeddings model will be used.
+By default (in case there is more than one preprocessor in the list) the first preprocessed word found in the embeddings model is used.
 This behavior can be controlled by the ``strategy`` parameter of ``run_query``.

-In the following example, we will provide a list with only one preprocessor that instructs ``run_query`` to lowercase and remove all accents from every word before they are searched in the embeddings model.
+In the following example, we provide a list with only one preprocessor that instructs ``run_query`` to lowercase and remove all accents from every word before they are searched in the embeddings model.